I Love to Drink!

 I Love to Eat

-“How many of you love to eat?
-I’m talking to the people who love to eat tonight.
-C’mon, how many of you love to eat?
-Let me hear you!”
-Barry asked the audience in Kalispell, Montana.
 “That line never gets much applause.
 Most applaud politely and softly, thinking, ‘I don’t know where you’re going with this, but yeah, I enjoy eating a thing or two.’
 Very few people leave their seat with, “EATING!
 YEAH!
 Sing it sista!”
 Yet, we have to eat food to sustain life.
 It’s true.
 Look it up.
 In your research, you’ll find that not only does eating food sustain life, it provides the protein and vitamins we need to maintain certain energy levels and strength, but that doesn’t mean that we’re going to rise up and scream at the top of our lungs to express our passion for it in an open forum like this one, because people are going to consider us a pig.

 “But even those of you who were on a half-bun, ready to rise and scream your heads off about the glory of eating, won’t do it on the first date.
 It’s just … It’s not a good look.
 Most prospective lovers won’t mind hearing that we enjoy eating, as long as we do it in moderation.
 They don’t want to hear about our plans for massive weight gain.
 “You like what you see here, babe, because there’s going to be a whole lot more of it soon.
 Once you start to love me, and make me more comfortable with myself and my physical appearance, it’s only a matter of time before this,” Barry said loosely circling his belly, “becomes a big mess of Frito’s and Skittles.
 That’s right, this is only the beginning.
 I love to eat hon’.”

 “Women don’t demand skinny, most don’t anyway, but they don’t want us to be all hooting and woo hooing about food either.
 They do it, though.
 That’s right, they don’t mind talking about how much they love to eat, because they’re all thin and stuff.
 They’re not afraid to share it with the world.
 “I love to eat!”
 They say it all the time.
 Really?
 You love to eat?
 I don’t think you do.
-I don’t think you love it near as much as I do.
+I don’t think you love it near as much as I do sweetie.
 Here, here’s a rack of spare ribs.
 Prove it!

 “Starting today!
 Right now!
 If you’re a little chubby, or planning to be, shout it with me.
 “I love to eat!”
 Shout it loud, shout it proud.
-I like sleeping, and sitting around and do nothing for unusually long, unhealthy stretches, but nothing compares to eating.
+I like sleeping, and sitting around, and do nothing for unusually long, unhealthy stretches, but nothing compares to eating.

-“Have you ever had a friend say, “Let’s go grab something to eat, and then we can-” Wait, wait, hold on, hold on, there little doggie.
-For me, there is no and then.
+“Wait, wait, hold on, hold on, there little doggie,” I interrupt.
+“For me, there is no and then.
 I don’t know what you plan to do after this meal, but the meal is the event for me, the night out, and the fun.
 I’m sure your other plans will be a blast, but I’m old, and keeping these beautiful curves ain’t as easy as it used to be, so I’m not into your and then.
 If I’m only going to be able to eat two meals a day now, and one of them has to be a light one, and you’re going to tell me to reduce my sugar intake and cut back on all those delicious, salty snacks that are probably going to lead to a painfully slow, premature death, you better bring your A-game if you’re going to ask me to have a meal with you.
 Use your words.
 Seduce me.

 “Hey, I want to live a long life as much as the next guy.
 I want to live so long that someone at my funeral whispers, “Good God he was old!” and I know I’m going to have to sacrifice some to get there, but at some point, I’m going to have to sit down with a spreadsheet with one column titled, ‘How long do I really want to live?’ and the other titled ‘How much fun do I plan to have while I’m here?’ where I add, multiply, subtract and divide the quality of my life from a proposed quantity.